-An issuer may reissue an MCC up to one year after the date you refinanced.
-If you refinanced less than one year ago and did not get a new MCC, you may want to contact the state or local housing finance agency that issued your original MCC for information about whether you can get it reissued.
+An issuer may reissue an MCC after you refinance your mortgage.
+If you did not get a new MCC, you may want to contact the state or local housing finance agency that issued your original MCC for information about whether you can get it reissued.